-All applications for funding need to demonstrate substantial carbon savings, have a clear set of objectives that can be measured, and be a benefit to the local community.
+All applications for funding need to demonstrate a clear benefit to the local community and have a clear set of objectives that can be measured.

 The deadlines for each round of funding will be available on the Islington Council website under the Community Energy Fund pages.